victorsc175/git_lesson/README.md

 GB lesson
 New info

-Home Work from Agaltsov Aleksey add a file "second.sh
+Home Work from Stef_Nik add a file stef_nik.txt